TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge: Results

 \subsubsection{2.
 Hand Kinematic Regression}

 Table \ref{tab:emg_regression} reports the result for the Hand Kinematic Regression task.

-We obtain a MAE of $8.77\pm0.12^\circ$, with a window size of $1000\text{ms}$ .
-This value is higher than the result reported by Zanghieri et al.~\cite{zanghieri_2021_db8} (MAE $= 6.89^\circ$), primarily due to differences in both the training and evaluation protocols.
+We obtain a MAE of $8.77\pm0.12^\circ$, with a window size of $1000\text{ms}$.
+This value is higher than the result of.~\cite{zanghieri_2021_db8} (MAE $= 6.89^\circ$), primarily due to differences in both the training and evaluation protocols.
 In our setting, the model is trained in an \textit{across-subject} regime using data aggregated from all participants, while prior work trained \textit{subject-specific} models, i.e., one model per individual.
 Learning a single model that generalizes across subjects is substantially more challenging because of inter-subject variability in muscle physiology, electrode placement, and EMG signal morphology.